 Decades Of Combined Experience, Thousands Of Cases Settled

-Of course, it’s also a risky career.
-You’re going to respond to car accidents, truck accidents, house fires, business fires and many other catastrophes.
+Starting a career as a firefighter is noble and brave.
+When there is an emergency the community can count on you.
+Sometimes, you will be putting your health and safety at risk to offer assistance.
 In many places, firefighters are the first on the scene of an emergency, before police officers or first responders.
 These types of risks mean you could get injured on the job in ways other workers just don’t have to consider.
-Some of the risks include:

-- Crush injuries
+- Crush injuries:

-- Heat exhaustion
+- Heat exhaustion and overexertion: